Delta Ethniki

-Many historical clubs of first division (Super League) have played in Delta Ethniki, such as Iraklis (2011–12 season), Ethnikos Piraeus, Apollon Smyrnis and Atromitos.
+Many historical clubs of first division (Super League) have played in Delta Ethniki, such as Iraklis Thessaloniki (2011–12 season), Ethnikos Piraeus, Apollon Smyrni and Atromitos Athens.
 The clubs of Delta Ethniki were divided in groups on the basis of geographical criteria.
 The groups usually comprised 10 teams, though this number varied between 4 and 12 over the years.

 Champions

 Below follows the list of the champions by year.

 Performance by club (1982–2013)

 Seasons in Delta Ethniki

 Too many clubs have played in the championship of Delta Ethniki during the years that existed.
 Below follows a list with the clubs with the most number of seasons in Delta Ethniki.